Mandatory Immunisations for Newborns in Singapore

 Children Vaccination

 Immunising your child through child vaccinations can help protect other children, too, especially if they are not immunised themselves for whatever reason.
 Also, if enough kids are vaccinated against a specific disease, the chances are that the condition may be eradicated.
-In Singapore, some immunisations are mandatory for all children, while others are optional.
+In Singapore, some immunisations are mandatory for all children under the Infectious Diseases Act, while others are optional.

-Diphtheria and measles vaccinations are compulsory by law and are available for free at the local polyclinics.
+Diphtheria and measles vaccinations are compulsory by law under the Infectious Diseases Act and are fully subsidised for Singapore citizens at local polyclinics.
+Only certain vaccine brands are eligible for these subsidies.

 Optional vaccines (Chickenpox, Influenza, Rotavirus, Hepatitis A, Meningococcal and Pneumococcal) are available with your child’s paediatrician.
 Haemophilus influenzae type b (Hib) is included in combination vaccines, providing protection against multiple diseases with fewer injections.